jimbrig/JimsObsidianVault/03 - AREAS/Guides/PowerShell Development/PowerShell Scripting/PowerShell Advanced Functions.md

 ## Stream Control

-The [[PowerShell]] engine provides a number of *streams* which can be used to send different messages based on the context:
+The [[03 - AREAS/Technology/Programming/Command Line/Shell/PowerShell/PowerShell]] engine provides a number of *streams* which can be used to send different messages based on the context:

 1. Output / Success
 2. Error